Emmanium/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+To store information about the client.
+It's kind of like having state at the server level.
+We've used it so the client doesn't have to re-enter username and password on every request they make to the server.

 1. What does bcrypt do to help us store passwords in a secure manner.

+It hashes the password for us multiple times.
+We can also salt it with bcrypt which means adding a unique string to the password.

 1. What does bcrypt do to slow down attackers?

+Bcrypt hashes the password multiple times, so in order to see the password, an attacker would need to crack the hash (however many times we chose to hash it).

 1. What are the three parts of the JSON Web Token?

+The Header.
+The Payload.
+The signature.

 ## Project Set Up